lasallecms/lasallecms-l5-flagship/INSTALL.md

 These instructions may be out of date, as I am constantly tweaking.

 The bright side is that there is no proprietary installation.
-The installation is basically composer installs of straight Laravel packages.
+The installation is Composer installs of straight Composer installable packages.

 # INSTALLATION

-LaSalle Software is comprised of packages (ie, add-ons).
-You can install the Laravel app as usual, and then install each package individually.
+LaSalle Software is comprised of installable packages.
+You can install this Flagship app first, and then install each package individually.

-To make things easier, I set-up this app with LaSalle packages pre-integrated.
+To make things easier, I set-up this app with LaSalle packages pre-integrated (update: some LaSalle packages are not pre-integrated, written as I pass the 20 such packages).

 Also pre-integrated are some really good third party packages that must be installed.